 HELEN TOWNSEND >

-Following the conviction of a Peterborough based landlord for an unlawful eviction last month, Taylor Rose TTKW’s head of the Civil Litigation Helen Townsend revisits the protection afforded to tenants by the Protection from Eviction Act 1977.
+Following the conviction of a Peterborough based landlord for an unlawful eviction last month, Taylor Rose TTKWs' head of Dispute Resolution Helen Townsend revisits the protection afforded to tenants by the Protection from Eviction Act 1977.

 Although it has been more than 40 years since the Protection from Eviction Act 1977 was passed, landlords still do not seem to appreciate or understand that the recovery of possession of their property is not as straight forward as they would think.
 In fact the recent conviction of a Peterborough landlord who changed the locks on the rental property whilst the tenant was out, is clear evidence that not all landlords understand that such action, or even the harassment of the tenant is prohibited under the Protection from Eviction Act 1977.

 If a landlord or other party tries to make a tenant leave their home without following certain prescribed procedures, they may leave themselves open to a claim for the unlawful eviction of the tenant.
 Landlords need to be aware that this action may not only result in civil proceedings being brought by the tenant, but they may also find themselves the subject of criminal proceedings being pursued by a local authority as was the case in Peterborough.

 Under the 1977 Act there are three offences which can occur, these are as follows:

 This is where a residential occupier (someone who has a right to occupy the premises as a residence) is deprived of the ability to occupy those premises or part of them.
 This offence can be committed by any person, not necessarily just a landlord or owner but also other third parties for example letting agents, or agents/employees acting on their behalf.

 A landlord or another person may be guilty of unlawful eviction if they: